 Also use this quality time together to communicate with your toddler and tell him how you are feeling.
 You can say, “Why would you kick mommy like that?
 It really hurts and makes me sad.”
 Explaining your feelings in an even tone teaches your son communication and doesn’t escalate the situation.

-Offer Choices and Give Yourself a Break
+Offer Choices to your Toddler and Give Yourself a Break

 Another great way for moms and kids to navigate through the toddler tantrum years is to offer choices.
 Instead of rushing through the bedtime routine, set out a couple of pajamas and allow your daughter time to pick it out.
 Then ask her, “Do you want to brush your hair first, or your teeth?”
 Allow her to pick a couple of books before bed.
 Giving these choices to a child allows them to feel control of the situation.